s59mz/eagle-eye-ai/README.md

       The RTSP webcam is mandatory video input device supported in the application.

-      Recommended webcam is the [SIMICAM 4k Video Cam] (https://a.aliexpress.com/_EznpRub).
+      Recommended webcam is the [SIMICAM 4k Video Cam](https://a.aliexpress.com/_EznpRub).

+    * Camera Rotator:

+      Mount the camera to a Pan-Tilt Camera Rotator that supports RS-485 and Pelco-P/D protocol for rotating the camera

+      Recommended camera rotator is the [PTZ Rotator](https://a.aliexpress.com/_EvhGQMB).

     * Network connection:

       Connect the Ethernet cable to your local network with DHCP enabled.